 Ariane was a talent producer on the critically acclaimed documentary Can We Take A Joke?
 She was a talent producer for Ross Greenburg Productions on the technology-focused documentary series Innovators.
 She is currently in development on a global travel docuseries.

 Ariane consults with businesses ranging from technology startups to established firms on their relationship with media outlets, booking celebrities for major events or speaking engagements and video production for in house or external distribution.
 She has worked with companies across the San Francisco Bay Area from Silicon Valley to Napa and Sonoma.
 She focuses on technology, lifestyle, entertainment, political and investigative stories in the Bay Area and California.

 She continues to travel to her hometown of New Orleans, Louisiana to cover news and lifestyle stories.

 Ariane served on the Board of Directors of ArtPoint, a group of young professionals that supports the Fine Arts Museums of San Francisco and remains an active member on the ArtPoint Advisory Council.
-She is currently on the Board of Directors of For The Bayou, a charity that provides funding to restore the wetlands of the Louisiana coast.
+She is on the Board of Directors of For The Bayou, a charity that provides funding to restore the wetlands of the Louisiana coast.
 She is a member of the Georgetown Alumni Admissions Program and previously a member of The Edgewood Auxiliary in San Francisco.